industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 ```

 This will build the documentation and create a local server, allowing
-us to view the build documentation by opening the url `http://localhost:8000/`
+us to view the built documentation by opening the url `http://localhost:8000/`
 in a web browser.

 To better understand the structure of DESDEO's documentation, it is